File Formats

 end

-endQUBOTools.read_model should return a QUBOTools.Model instance.
+endQUBOTools.read_model must return a QUBOTools.Model instance.